 By the 90s it started happening on TV: Roseanne’s kiss, Pedro on The Real World, Ellen, Will & Grace.
 But today, in the wake of the Supreme Court’s historic ruling, let us remember television’s first attempt to make gay okay way back in 1977.
 John Ritter has been dead for ten years now (a fact that in itself is shocking).
 But in some small way, what we are seeing now all started with him and his sympathetic portrayal of Jack Tripper.

 Of course, Jack Tripper was pointedly not gay, that was the premise of the show.
 But Jack was comfortable pretending to be gay, and even when he was being his hetero, skirt-chasing self, he had a sensitive, caring demeanor: He cooked, he spoke in a high-register, he had a baby face, and he seemed very comfortable being one of the girls with Chrissy and Janet.
 Jack Tripper was TV’s first metrosexual.

 Jack was a closeted straight man, and he was the much beloved star of one of TV’s top-rated shows for many seasons.
 He was TV royalty, and for those of us old enough to remember the show and young enough to have been shaped by it, Jack Tripper made gay okay.

 They say that acceptance of gay equality is sharply delineated along age lines.
 Statistically speaking, the younger you are, the more accepting you are.
 I’ll bet that for a lot of Boomers and Gen-Xers, the weekly allotment of Tripper vs. Roper laid more of the groundwork for that acceptance than they are aware of.

 PS: If you liked this article you’ll love The TV Room Podcast!
-Click on The TV Room icon below to listen and subscribe in iTunes (for free 🙂 ) ↓ ↓ ↓ ↓
+Click on The TV Room icon below to listen and subscribe in iTunes (it’s free 🙂 ) ↓ ↓ ↓ ↓